nitronoid/perfectParts/README.md

 <p align="center">
 <img src="http://i.imgur.com/E3d5jDZ.png" width="500">
 </p>
-The view tab displays the scene rotation and translations, and allows for manual editing.
+The view tab displays the scene rotation and translation, and allows for manual editing.
-It also displays the current rotation and translations of the emitter, note that this only affects the matrix and not the actual emitter position, gravity and other forces will be relative to the transformations.
+It also displays the current rotation and translation of the emitter, note that this only affects the matrix and not the actual emitter position, gravity and other forces will be relative to the transformations.
 A gizmo is displayed when this tab is selected for interactive editing of the transformation, which can be done in local or world space.

 ## References ##